-- General qualifications for SDCB individual employees, independent providers, including nonlicensed homemaker/companion workers and provider agencies who are employed by a SDCB member/EOR to provide direct services: - A. be at least 18 years of age; - B. be qualified to perform the service and demonstrate capacity to perform required tasks; - C. be able to communicate successfully with the SDCB member; - D. pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - E. complete training on critical incident, abuse, neglect, and exploitation reporting; - F. complete member specific training; the evaluation of training needs is determined by the member or his/her legal representative; the member is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the SDCB member's annual budget; - G. meet any other service specific qualifications, as specified in the SDCB rules (8.308.12 NMAC); and - H. maintain documentation of services provided per the SDCB rules (8.308.12 NMAC). - 2.
-General qualifications for SDCB vendors, including those providing professional services: - A. be qualified to provide the service; - B. possess a valid business license, if applicable; - C. if a professional provider, be required to follow the applicable licensing regulations set forth by the profession; refer to the appropriate New Mexico board of licensure for information regarding applicable licenses; - D. if a support broker provider, meet all of the qualifications set forth in 8.308.12 NMAC; - E. if a currently approved SDCB provider, be in good standing with the appropriate state agency; - F. meet any other service specific qualifications, as specified in the SDCB rules (8.308.12)
+- 1. General qualifications for SDCB individual employees, independent providers, including non-licensed homemaker/companion workers and provider agencies who are employed by a SDCB member/EOR to provide direct services: - A. be at least 18 years of age; - B. be qualified to perform the service and demonstrate capacity to perform required tasks; - C. be able to communicate successfully with the SDCB member; - D. pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC and the National Sex Offender Registry; - E. complete training on critical incident, abuse, neglect, and exploitation reporting; - F. complete member specific training; the evaluation of training needs is determined by the member or his/her legal representative; the member is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the SDCB member's annual budget; - G. meet any other service specific qualifications, as specified in the SDCB rules (8.308.12 NMAC); and - H. maintain documentation of services provided per the SDCB rules (8.308.12 NMAC). - 2.
+General qualifications for SDCB vendors, including those providing professional services: - A. be qualified to provide the service; - B. possess a valid business license, if applicable; - C. if a professional provider, be required to follow the applicable licensing regulations set forth by the profession; refer to the appropriate New Mexico board of licensure for information regarding applicable licenses;